DataMa-Solutions/docs/core_app/new/interface/subheader/filters.md

 The filters menu is composed of 2 main options for each dimension of your dataset:
-- run the waterfall on 1 or multiple segments of the dimensions
+- run the analysis on 1 or multiple segments of the dimensions
 - exclude some dimensions/segments from the analysis.

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/interface/subheader/images/filters.jpg"/></center>